d3kryption/narrative-trytofindsound/xVASynth-v2-style/README.md

 # Intro
 This section is for users who use xVaSynth-V2 and use its default exporting style.
-If you do not use it, I highly reccomend going to the other styles as it will most likley not work for you.
+If you do not use it, I highly recommend going to the other styles as it will most likely not work for you.

 The code in here assumes you have your sounds setup like such: